 Take the First Step Towards Improving Well-Being

-Statistics show that one-out-of-every-four workers in the United States experiences professional burnout.
-In jobs where high-stress is a factor, this figure climbs to nearly 50%.
+Statistics show that one-of-four workers in the United States experiences professional burnout.
+In jobs where high stress is a factor, this figure climbs to nearly 50 percent.
 Burnout leads to decreased productivity, depression, high staff turnover, and even increased on-the-job error.
 Unfortunately, due to assumed implications, burnout is rarely addressed within the workplace.
 As an organization, including the Well-Being Index as part of your wellness program promotes self-awareness, improving well-being across multiple dimensions.